godotengine/godot-vscode-plugin/README.md

 - `editor_path` - The absolute path to the Godot editor executable.
 - `gdscript_lsp_server_port` - The WebSocket server port of the GDScript language server.
 - `check_status` - Check the GDScript language server connection status.

+#### Debugger

+To configure the debugger:

+1. Open the command palette:
+2. `>Debug: Open launch.json`
+3. Select the Debug Godot configuration.
+4. Change any relevant settings.
+5. Press F5 to launch.

+*Configurations*

+_Required_

+- "project": Absolute path to a directory with a project.godot file.
+Defaults to the currently open VSCode workspace with `${workspaceFolder}`.
+- "port": Number that represents the port the Godot remote debugger will connect with.
+Defaults to `6007`.
+- "address": String that represents the IP address that the Godot remote debugger will connect to.
+Defaults to `127.0.0.1`.

+_Optional_

+- "launch_game_instance": true/false.
+If true, an instance of Godot will be launched.
+Will use the path provided in `editor_path`.
+Defaults to `true`.
+- "launch_scene": true/false.
+If true, and launch_game_instance is true, will launch an instance of Godot to a currently active opened TSCN file.
+Defaults to `false`.
+- "scene_file": Path _relative to the project.godot file_ to a TSCN file.
+If launch_game_instance and launch_scene are both true, will use this file instead of looking for the currently active opened TSCN file.

+*Usage*

+- Stacktrace and variable dumps are the same as any regular debugger
+- The active scene tree can be refreshed with the Refresh icon in the top right.
+- Nodes can be brought to the fore in the Inspector by clicking the Eye icon next to nodes in the active scene tree, or Objects in the inspector.
+- You can edit integers, floats, strings, and booleans within the inspector by clicking the pencil icon next to each.

 ## Issues and contributions